-In total at December 31, 2010, the Company had generated NOL carryforwards for income tax purposes of \$8.5 million.
-In the three months ended March 31, 2011, the Company applied \$6.9 million of NOL carryforwards against current taxes payable.
+In total at December 31, 2010, the Company had generated NOL carryforwards for income tax purposes of \$8.5 million to offset against taxes payable in future periods.
 If unused, the Company's NOL carryforwards will expire in 2029 and 2030.
-In addition, at March 31, 2011, the Company had \$1.4 million of AMT credit carryforwards to offset future AMT indefinitely.
+In addition, at December 31, 2010, the Company had \$1.4 million of AMT credit carryforwards to offset future AMT indefinitely.